-The Palm Beach County Sober Homes Task Force (TF) was created in 2016 to monitor operation of unregulated "sober homes", prosecute fraudulent treatment and marketing practices and recommend changes to laws and regulations for the protection of vulnerable people in recovery.
+The Palm Beach County Sober Homes Task Force was created in 2016 to monitor operation of unregulated "sober homes," prosecute fraudulent treatment and marketing practices, and recommend changes to laws and regulations for the protection of vulnerable people in recovery.
 In 2017, there were 642 opioid overdose deaths, according to figures released by the Palm Beach County Medical Examiner.
-Through efforts of the Task Force, in 2018, based on preliminary numbers from the Medical Examiner, opioid overdose deaths have declined approximately 40%.
-PBC Fire Rescue OD responses similarly declined by 40%.
-In the first 6 months of 2019, the Medical Examiner indicated an additional 20% decline.
-In addition, the TF was instrumental in the passage of landmark legislation addressing the treatment industry in 2017 and 2019.
+Through efforts of the Task Force, in 2018, based numbers from the Medical Examiner, opioid overdose deaths declined approximately 40%.
+However, Overdose deaths increased by 10% in 2019, from 401 to 446, and are currently on pace to increase another 20% in 2020, according to Palm Beach County Medical Examiner's Office.
+These increases are reflected both statewide and nationally and appear to be fueled by both the increased use of Fentanyl as well as the Coronavirus pandemic.